aswinks123/Kubernetes-Certification-Handson/5-Storage/persistent_volumes_and_claims/persistent_volume_reclaim_policy/readme.md

 ## How to revover the PV after the PV is deleted whe nusing reclaim policy

-If someone accidently delete the PVC or PV, It can be recovered by editing the PV and removing the "claimRef:" section.
+If someone accidently delete the PVC, It can be recovered by editing the PV and removing the "claimRef:" section.

 ```go
 kubectl edit pv mypv
 ```

-Search for the follwoing section and delete it
+Search for the following section and delete it

 ```go
 claimRef: